-Students will be considered truant if they leave school without permission from the High School Administration..
 Students will be subject to school disciplinary action according to policy.
 Parents/Caregivers will need to call the office to excuse their student from school.

 Exceptions to this: Students who have earned Junior/Senior Class Lunch Open Campus, IWCC Courses, Off-Campus High School Courses.